Close Banner

 Get out on the water and experience sea life in the wild on a Dolphin Cruise, a Harbor Tour or whale watching when in season.

-Have you always wanted to pet a penguin, bark with a seal or get in the water with sharks and rays?
 Dates vary depending on the animal encounter, but all animal encounters cost $150 per person.
 There may be height requirements or items you need to bring (such as closed-toed shoes), so double-check the details.
 Reserve an experience by calling (562) 590-3100, ext.
 0.

-Health and Safety at Aquarium of the Pacific
+Events at Aquarium of the Pacific

 Tips for Visiting the Aquarium of the Pacific